SWB RailRiders Game Notes- August 21, 2025

 Scranton/Wilkes-Barre RailRiders News Release

-Leal (8-9) pitched three scoreless frames after the third, striking out six over six innings of work and allowing two runs on five hits in the victory.
-Scott Effross pitched the ninth, earning his second save of the season.
-Fellows (7-5) surrendered seven runs on eight hits in the loss.

-SECOND SEASON CHASE- Scranton/Wilkes-Barre's win on Sunday, coupled with a Syracuse loss to Rochester, gave the RailRiders a one game lead atop the International League in the second half with 30 games to go.
-Syracuse dropped its series opener against Indianapolis last night, which could allow the RailRiders to expand the lead early this week.
-The RailRiders and Mets meet for six games from August 26 through 31 at PNC Field and the first tiebreaker is head-to-head record within the given half.
+Schreck hit a two-run homer off Ian Hamilton in the bottom of the sixth to extend the Bisons lead to 4-1.

+Yarbrough (0-1) took the loss while Adam Macko (2-7) worked the final four innings in the win.

 SHOUT!-ING DISTANCE- Scranton/Wilkes-Barre travels to Buffalo this week.
 The RailRiders have only faced the Blue Jays top affiliate for one series this season, a six-game sweep at PNC Field leading into the MLB All-Star break.
-Twelve of Scranton/Wilkes-Barre's final 30 games this season will be played at Sahlen Field, including the final series of the regular season.
+Eleven of Scranton/Wilkes-Barre's final 29 games this season will be played at Sahlen Field, including the final series of the regular season.

+DOUBLE DIPPERS- Scranton/Wilkes-Barre and Buffalo will play two tonight to make up for Tuesday's rainout.
+The RailRiders have played eight doubleheaders this season, sweeping three, getting swept in one and splitting four.
+Scranton/Wilkes-Barre went 72 days between twinbills, having not played any between May 21 and August 1.
+Tonight's doubleheader will be the third in 21 days this month.

+BOYLE AND THE BULLPEN- Sean Boyle takes the ball in game one of tonight's doubleheader.
+The right-hander has started 17 games in 22 appearances this season and has worked at least five innings in 13 of those starts.
+The bullpen is slated to work game two.

 70 IS THE NEW...
 SOMETHING- The RailRiders won their 70th game of the season on Sunday in game 117 of the campaign.
 The 2024 89-win club reached 70 wins in game 123.
 The 2016 Triple-A National Championship edition secured victory number 70 in game 113.